mit-dci/terraform-aws-opencbdc-tctl/README.md

 Codepipeline must be connected to a Github account to clone from a Github repo.
 A [personal access token](https://docs.github.com/en/enterprise/2.17/user/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) should be passed to codepipeline for authentication.
 The token should only need the `public_repo` permission.
-After creating this, you can provide it to the module via `test_controller_github_access_token` var.
+After creating this, you can provide it to the module via the `test_controller_github_access_token` var.

 ## Configure IAM Permissions